aharkevich/4TheRide.API.Gateway/README.md

-# 4TheRide.API.Gateway
+# 4theride.API

-API gateway for 4TheRide project.
+## This API is used for acessing 4theride project data.